 Khemris push the one-trick poney concept to Blood Bowl’s furthest extreme.
 Yes, it is true that they are very muscular with up to 41 strength points on the pitch.
 However, this extreme has its polar opposite because their deficient agility complicates an action as easy as picking up the ball.
-Moreover, once the ball is finally in their hands, accidentally dropping it often leads to defeat due to their geriatric reactivity… Especially when playing in the rain because there is nothing more clumsy than a rehydrated Khemri!
+Moreover, once the ball is finally in their hands, accidentally dropping it often leads to defeat due to their geriatric reactivity… Especially when playing under the rain because there is nothing more clumsy than a rehydrated Khemri!

 With a roster devoid of agility greater than 2, Khemris are not Undeads.
 As proof, they ooze far less and do not employ necromancers to raise the dead and hire them.
 Most strangely, they are far more like some poor man’s Dwarves because when something goes wrong, they find it extremely difficult to straighten up the situation.
 They are also like some poor man’s Elves because they are not really cut for wide frontal offensives or even hermetic scrums.
 Instead, they must patiently control the pitch, wisely choose their battles, and surgically hit where it is the most helpful.